About Gender Equity

 The university is committed to supporting female academics to enhance and promote their careers.

 University resources and programs to support academic women are promoted each year, further information can be found on the Research Services website Gender Equity and Diversity in Research.

 The Staff Gender Equity Committee (SGE) is a sub-committee of the Vice-Chancellor's Committee that was formed in October 1999 and commenced meeting in March 2000.
 It has met regularly since that time, taking a proactive and strategic role in progressing the equity agenda in the University.

 Workplace Gender Equality Agency (WGEA) reporting

-The Workplace Gender Equality Agency (WGEA) is an Australian Government statutory agency charged with promoting and improving gender equality in Australian workplaces.
-The agency is also responsible for administering the Workplace Gender Equality Act.
-More information about the agency and the Act can be found on the WGEA website.
+The Workplace Gender Equality Agency (WGEA) is an Australian Government Statutory Agency responsible for promoting and improving gender equality in Australian workplaces.
+The Agency is also responsible for administering the Workplace Gender Equality Act.
+More information about the Agency and the Act can be found on the WGEA website.

-The University of Adelaide lodged its annual public report with the Workplace Gender Equality Agency.
-A copy of the report is available - University of Adelaide WGEA Report 2021-2022.
+The University of Adelaide lodged its annual public report with the Workplace Gender Equality Agency, and a copy of the report is available - University of Adelaide WGEA Report 2022-2023.